The Project Finance Law Review: Tax-equity Financing

 Another advantage of the inverted lease is that the tax credit basis step-up to fair market value is free in the sense that entering into a lease is not a taxable event.
 The step up can have a tax cost in the other structures because the sale of a project to a flip partnership or to the tax-equity investor in a sale-leaseback is a taxable event for the developer.

 In terms of indemnities, tax equity typically expects complete coverage for lost tax credits because of anything other than a structural risk that it explicitly agrees to bear in the transaction documents.
-These typically cover issues such as the lease being respected as a true lease and compliance with the safe harbour guidance.
+The structural risks typically cover issues such as the lease being respected as a true lease and compliance with the safe harbour guidance.

 A third common tax-equity structure is the sale-leaseback.
 As its name implies, it involves the sale of a project by a developer to a tax-equity investor, who simultaneously leases the project back to the developer.
 This structure is only available for investment tax credit transactions.

-In this structure, the tax-equity investor's basis for tax credit and depreciation purposes is the purchase price that it pays to acquire the project.
+In this structure, the tax-equity investor's basis for tax credit and accelerated depreciation purposes is the portion of the purchase price that it pays to acquire the project that is allocable to the credit-eligible basis.
 Tax equity's depreciable basis will be reduced by one-half of the amount of the tax credits.